 Meaningful Experiences (Experiences that are relevant and build on pupils’ knowledge.
 They enable connections to be made between knowledge, understanding and application)

-- Spot Practices and Topical Resources: Pupils are provided with resources that are produced by the teachers to aid them in the understanding and application of concepts through exam-type questions.
+- Customized Resources: Pupils are provided with resources that are produced by the teachers to aid them in the understanding and application of concepts through exam-type questions.

 - Experimental Activities: Pupils have the opportunities to perform investigation and collection of results through experiments in the School Science Rooms, based on the theme/topics they learn in class.